 - b.
 At least 51% of the members must be parents/guardians of currently enrolled Head Start children. - a.
-The number of parent slots on the Policy Council will consist of slots equal to the number of classrooms currently operated plus two slots from the EHS home-visiting program. - b.
+The number of parent slots on the Policy Council will consist of a minimum of slots equal to the number of HS/EHS classrooms currently operated plus one slot from the EHS home-visiting program. - b.
 Each member must be voted in by the local center's Family Group. - c.
-A local Family Group may consist of multiple classrooms; the Family Group may vote in one representative per each classroom that they represent as long as the family is enrolled in classroom represented by that Family Group. - d.
+A local Family Group may consist of multiple classrooms; the Family Group may vote in one representative per number of classrooms that they represent as long as the family is enrolled in one of the classrooms represented by that Family Group. - d.
 An alternate for each filled position may be named. - c.
 Up to 49% of the members may be selected to fill a Community Member Slot from the public or private agencies within Waldo County and/or major community, civic of professional organizations, which have a concern for children of low-income families and can contribute to the program.
 Community Members have the same duties as a Parent Member. - a.
 Community Representatives must be drawn from the local community: businesses, public or private community, civic and professional organizations, and others who are familiar with resources and services for low-income children and families.
-Community Representatives may include parents of current or formerly enrolled children. - i.
+Community Representatives may include parents of current or formerly enrolled children.
+Community Representatives will also include family members of public preschool eligible children who are enrolled in WCAP/public school preschool collaborations. - i.
 A minimum of three community slots will be reserved for parents not enrolled in Head Start, but who have child(ren) in WCAP/public school preschool collaborations. - 1.
-These slots may still serve as liaisons between the Policy Council and their local Family Group.
+These slots may still serve as liaisons between the Policy Council and their local Family Group. - b.
+There is no set number of Community Representatives that may serve on the Policy Council, as long as composition rules under Article III Section 1 (b)(c) and (c) are followed. - c.
+The maximum number of Community Members that may be elected to the Policy Council at any time is eight.

-- b.
-There is no set number of Community Representatives that may serve on the Policy Council, as long as composition rules under Article III Section 1 (b)(c) and (c) are followed. - The maximum number of Community Members that may be elected to the Policy Council at any time is eight. - d.
+- d.
 Regular members are responsible for contacting an alternate member if they are unable to attend the meeting to represent their group. - e.
 Members of Policy Council shall not have a conflict of interest with the Head Start program pursuant to sections 642(c)(2)(C) and of the Head Start Act.
 No member shall receive compensation for serving on the Policy Council or for providing services to the Head Start agency.
 Parents who occasionally substitute for regular Early Head Start or Head Start staff may still serve on the Policy Council.